-No, not a cute and infinitely marketable Star Wars droid.
+No, PSD2 isn't a cute and infinitely marketable Star Wars droid.

 Broadly, it's designed to make the payments industry more secure, more transparent and much better for customers throughout the EU.
 Inevitably, commentators are calling it 'game-changing' and 'disruptive'.
 Regardless, it's set to break banks' monopoly on their customers' account info and payment services, and will create an EU-wide 'digital single market'.

 Instead of using your bank to pay bills, transfer money and keep tabs on your expenses, you'll have the option to use, say, Google or Facebook (after giving them permission, and assuming you trust these guys).
 Although your bank will still hold your money, it'll have to allow these third parties access to it through an application programming interface (API).